 Chances are the center of your midsection gets a little more love than the rest.
 Both men and women are guilty of skipping oblique exercises to focus on what’s front and center: your rectus abdominal muscles, aka the “six-pack.”
-However, training your obliques (located on either side of the abdomen between your hip flexors and your lats), will translate to a sleeker midsection — not to mention a stronger, more stabilized core.
+However, exercising your obliques (located on either side of the abdomen between your hip flexors and your lats), will translate to a sleeker midsection — not to mention a stronger, more stabilized core.
 So if tighter abs are on your wish list, it’s time to address the obliques.

 “Sports that involve any sort of twisting or balance control call on your obliques for strength and stability,” says Matthew Wert, M.D, an Orthopedic Surgeon and Director of Sports Medicine at New York Methodist Hospital.
 These key stabilizing muscles are also directly tied to your powerhouse.
 “They help athletes balance and are recruited in many sport-specific movements that allow the extremities to connect your power through your core,” adds Wert.

 Think of your core as a tall building and your obliques as the strong, concrete pillars holding it up.
-Weak obliques equals a weak core foundation.
-By increasing oblique and abdominal strength, not only will you keep your “building” from falling down, you’ll become more explosive (without putting on unwanted added muscle bulk), Wert says, and address mobility issues too.
+Weak obliques equal a weak core foundation.
+By increasing oblique and abdominal strength, you will keep your “building” from falling down.
+You’ll also become more explosive (without putting on unwanted added muscle bulk), Wert says, and address mobility issues, too.
 Game on!

 1. Bird Dog Crunches